SEO Website Redesign Checklist

 1. Not Conducting a Pre-Redesign SEO Audit

 Failing to audit your existing website's SEO performance before a redesign can lead to the loss of valuable data and insights.
+You lose the baseline you need to measure success.

 2. Ignoring URL Structure

 Changing your website's URL structure without implementing 301 redirects can result in broken links and lost SEO equity.
+This is one of the biggest mistakes we see.

 3. Not Optimizing Content